 The IT Office can also assist you with an Apple laptop purchase through our own reseller.
 Please note that our IT office only takes your order and then processes the Apple product sales on your behalf through an authorized Education reseller; SFS is not a reseller of Apple devices.

-For your reference regarding minimum specifications, we can advise that SFS teachers use the 13-inch MacBook Air with 8GB RAM with 256GB or 512GB SSD storage.
-Any new Apple (or Windows laptop for high school students) available on the market will meet all basic student needs at SFS.
+For your reference regarding minimum specifications, we can advise that SFS teachers use the 13-inch MacBook Air with 8GB RAM with 256GB SSD storage.
+Any new Apple laptop (or Windows laptop for high school students) available on the market will meet all basic student needs at SFS.
 Higher spec models with more memory or processing power can also be purchased based on personal needs of the student.
 The operating system must be in English and be able to access our SFS wireless network with 802.11ac or 802.11ax support.
 If you decide not to purchase a new laptop, you may provide a used laptop from home as long as it is not older than 3 years, meets the same specifications, and is of the appropriate platform for your section .